-Wolverhampton Amateur Radio Society win RSGB West Midlands Regional club of the year 2012.
+Wolverhampton Amateur Radio Society winner of the RSGB West Midlands Regional club of the year 2012 and 2013.

-2012 has been a fantastic year for Wolverhampton ARS, a year of rejuvenation as well as our 90th Birthday.
-We have seen a steady growth in our membership and with a full program of events we have become more active than in recent years.
-Wolverhampton ARS will go forward to represent the West Midlands in the National competition.
+2012 was a fantastic year for Wolverhampton ARS, a year of rejuvenation as well as our 90th Birthday.
+We have seen a steady growth in our membership and with a full program of events we have become more active than in recent years and went on to win the Regional award for 2013.

-The West Midlands Trophy is sponsored by web hosting solutions company Intermip.NET Ltd.
+The West Midlands Trophy is sponsored by web hosting solutions at www.intermip.net

 Welcome to The Wolverhampton Amateur Radio Society Website

-We meet at the Wolverhampton Electricity Club at 7:30pm every Thursday.
+We meet at the Wednesfield & Woodend - Royal British Legion at 7:30pm every Wednesday.

 We're a friendly bunch and welcome members old and new to come and join us for a chat and share our passion and enthusiasm for the hobby of Amateur radio.
 The Society takes part in special events such as Steam Fairs, Canal Boat Rallies, Mills on Air, JOTA and other local events.

 Meetings are informal and the club serves a wide selection of wines, spirits and beers including traditional cask ales, a variety of soft drinks are also available and all are reasonably priced.
-There is also a car park and plenty of on street parking.
+There is also a car park.

 Amateur Radio ?
 So if you have stumbled upon this website you might be thinking, "What is Amateur Radio all about then ?"Amateur radio is a popular technical hobby and can also be a volunteer public service.